Edmonton Expo Centre: History and use

 In July 2017, it was reported that Northlands had been in private discussions with the city about its future.
 The organization intended to divest itself of Rexall Place, Northlands Park, and the Edmonton Expo Centre in order to focus on promoting agricultural innovation.
 On August 29, 2017, the city of Edmonton announced that it would take ownership of the Edmonton Expo Centre and forgive $42 million in debt.
 The venue's operations were merged with those of the downtown Shaw Conference Centre under the Edmonton Economic Development Corporation in 2018.
 The Northlands Coliseum was similarly taken over by the city on the same day, although it also ceased operations.

 In June 2018, it was announced that the Edmonton Stingers of the newly established Canadian Elite Basketball League would play their home games at the Expo Centre.

-In 2022, the facility began its $98 million rehabilitation project which includes updates to the building envelope, roof replacement, mechanical and electrical upgrades, and installation of the largest rooftop solar array in Canada.
-It is expected to be completed in 2025.
+In 2022, the facility began its $98 million rehabilitation project which included updates to the building envelope, roof replacement, mechanical and electrical upgrades, and installation of the largest rooftop solar array in Canada.
+The project was completed in March 2025.
+The same year, the Expo Centre sold naming rights to its arena to Flair Airlines, renaming it the "Flair Airlines Hangar".

-The Expo Centre hosted TNA's Victory Road on September 26, 2025, as well as a taping of TNA Impact! on the following day.
+The facility hosted TNA's Victory Road on September 26, 2025, as well as a taping of TNA Impact! on the following day.
+TNA will return to the Expo Centre for Destination X on November 15, 2026.

+Since 2019, the Expo Centre is also the host of the annual Halloween-themed electronic dance music festival Scream.
+The most recent Scream took place on October 31-November 1, 2025, the next will be on October 30-31, 2026.
+Before 2019, the festival took place at the Edmonton Convention Centre and before that the Edmonton Event Centre.
+The Expo Centre has also hosted other various EDM festivals in the past such as Get Together and Bomfest.